 The RJC is an international not-for-profit organisation, created in 2005.
-The RJC certification means applying the highest ethical standards and principles but also the best financial, social and environmental practices.
+The RJC certification means applying the highest ethical standards and principles regarding the best financial, social and environmental practices.

 2011 : R&M obtained the Responsible Jewellery Council certification, becoming the 5th member ever certified.
 2014 : 2nd certification 2017 : 3rd certification Living Heritage Company (EPV)